StevenChristy/sfml-bootstrap/README.md

 ## Notes

-This project will never support dynamic linking so please don't make requests for it.
-Other requests will be considered.
-Feel free to contribute cmake files for statically linking other libraries that might be used along side SFML - provided these libraries use a permissive non-copyleft license and cmake as their build system.
+This project will never support dynamic linking.
+Contributions are welcome in the form of pull requests that add additional library, compiler, and OS support.
+Please contribute only cmake files for statically linking other libraries that might be used along side SFML - provided these libraries use a permissive non-copyleft open source license and cmake as their build system they will be graciously accepted.
+Contributors should update the documentation to reflect their project additions and add their name to the AUTHORS file.

 ## License